manassaloi/manassaloi.github.io/_posts/2020-05-28-all-my-meetings.markdown

 - Company Townhall

 Quarterly
-- PDG OKRs Review and Retro for the Quarter
+- PDG OKRs Review and Retrospective for the Quarter
 - Stream OKRs Review and Retro for the Quarter
 - Sub stream OKRs Review and Retro for the Quarter